Linaro/website/_posts/current/blog/2021-12-07-integrating-accelerated-video-decoding-with-v4l2-in-aosp.md

   as a vehicle for testing to ensure external regressions are caught and quickly fixed.
 One area that has commonly been missing on AOSP development boards is open implementations of accelerated video decoding.
-In this blog, Linaro Engineer Johm Stultz talks about the work Linaro has done to integrate accelerated video decording with v412 in AOSP.
+In this blog, Linaro Engineer John Stultz talks about the work Linaro has done to integrate accelerated video decording with v412 in AOSP.
 date: 2021-12-07 08:47:03 +00:00
 image: /assets/images/content/technology-3389917_1920.jpg